What Does a Civil Engineering Technician Do?

 - Evaluate site conditions

-- Evaluate material needs and estimate costs
+- Evaluate material needs

 - Ensure projects meet design specifications and codes

-- Perform material and soil testing
+- Perform tests on soil samples

-- Collect data
+- Collect data and compile reports

 - Use computer aided design (CAD) software